Since v17.0.0,v16.12.0 - Check

 , or user-agent

-To allow duplicate values of the headers listed above to be
+discarded.
+To allow duplicate values of the headers listed

 in